 Palm Springs has been called a mecca for mid-century modern architecture and design.
 The popularity of the city as a getaway for the rich and famous coincided with the rise of this distinctive style in the 1950s and 60s.
 As a resort town rising in the post-war era, many of the city’s residents were willing to take risks building second homes with the new building methods and materials of mid-century modern style.
 Recent, surging interest in the architectural style has resulted in restorations that bring the style (and the past it represents) back to life.

-You Might Also Like:• The Least Fun States in the U.S.
+You Might Also Like:• The 12 Best Things to Do in Orlando, Florida

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.